What can you do if you can’t pay your energy bill? Find out what help is available for your gas and electricity bills.

 You might still be able to register for other reasons if your situation isn’t listed.
 For example, if you need short-term support after a stay in hospital.

 You can apply by contacting your energy supplier.
 Give them your contact details and as much information as you can about your needs.
-Or you can use a new dedicated website which makes it easier to be added to the Priority Services Register.
+Or you can use the Priority Services Register (PRS) website.